mesosphere/dcos-commons/docs/pages/ops-guide.md

 ## Components

-The following components are key to deploying and maintaining the service, each with its own separate responsibilities:
+The following components are key to deploying and maintaining the service, each with its own separate responsibilities.
+Here's a quick overview of how those components come together to deploy and manage a stateful service on DC/OS:

 - Packaging

-  Each DC/OS package follows the [Universe schema](https://github.com/mesosphere/universe).
-When a package is installed to the cluster, the packaging service (named 'Cosmos') will contact the necessary cluster services in order to get the package up and running.
-In the case of an SDK service, this consists of sending an RPC to Marathon which launches the service Scheduler, based on the `marathon.json.mustache` provided by the package.
+  DC/OS packages follow [Universe schema](https://github.com/mesosphere/universe), which defines how packages expose customization options at initial installation.
+When a package is installed to the cluster, the packaging service (named 'Cosmos') create a Marathon app containing a rendered version of the `marathon.json.mustache` template provided by the package.
+In an SDK service, this Marathon app is the Scheduler for the service.

 - Scheduler